 - Well-used – several scratches: 30% of original price

-The items will then be resold as second-hand in the As-Is Area of stores (previously known as Bargain Corner).
+The items will then be resold as second-hand in the circular hubs in-store and online, perfect for any easy DIY projects you might be planning.
 Anything that cannot be resold will be recycled.

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.

 How to balance radiators - the little-known household task experts swear will slash your energy bills this winter

 When was the last time you balanced your radiators?